 It seems simple, right?
 The world is changing.

 Video, audio, high resolution images, and other rich media types are becoming increasingly commonplace in all types of businesses.
-And yet, most enterprise content management (ECM) offerings still can only really manage text-based documents and images.
-Some vendors offer two entirely different products for document management and digital asset management (DAM), hoping you won’t notice.
+And yet, most enterprise content management system offerings still can only really manage text-based documents and images.
+Some vendors offer two entirely different products for document management and Digital Asset Management software, hoping you won’t notice.